-Relocation compensation may be supported by accounts in programs 1-10 and program 17A (discretionary accounts).
-Sponsored accounts (programs 11-14) may support relocation compensation if funding is specifically itemized in the approved budget.
+Sponsored accounts (FN017) may support relocation compensation if funding is specifically itemized in the approved budget.

 Relocation payments in excess of 10 percent of the employee’s first year annual salary must be approved in advance by the dean, chancellor, or appointing authority for faculty and academic appointees, or the appropriate vice president, chancellor, or appointing authority for staff.